nikogura/nikogura.com/NikOguraResume.md

 ## Stitch Fix - San Francisco, CA
-2017 - Present *Data Platform Engineer  Algorithms and Analytics Department*
+2017 *Data Platform Engineer  Algorithms and Analytics Department*

 Here's where I made the Access and Identity system described above, and where I made the signed binary tool framework.
 It's my most recent gig, so of course, my most exciting and up to date work on clouds and platform engineering happened here.